Lower bounds for the dynamically defined measures: Preliminaries

-\section{Information-theoretic preliminaries}
+\subsection{Information-theoretic preliminaries}

-In this article, we will make use of some generalizations and derivations of some distances and relations between measures which were developed in the information theory.
+In this article, we will also make use of some generalizations and derivations of some relations between measures which were developed in the information theory.
 We collect the required preliminary material in this subsection.

 Let $(X, \A, \Lambda)$ be a finite measure space, i.e. $\A$ is a $\sigma$-algebra, and $\Lambda$ is a positive and finite measure on it.

 Let $\phi$ be another positive and finite measure on $\A$ such that $\Lambda\ll \phi$.
 Let $f$ be a measurable version of the Radon-Nikodym derivative $d\Lambda/d\phi$.
 (Note that $\Lambda\{f=0\} = 0$.)